-The Permittee is authorized by this site permit to construct and operate a Large Wind Energy Conversion System of up to [number] megawatts (MW) consisting of up to [number] turbines.
-The Large Wind Energy Conversion System and associated facilities shall be built within the site identified in this permit and as portrayed on the site maps and in compliance with the conditions specified in this permit.
+The Permittee is authorized by this site permit to construct and operate the 205.5 megawatt Fenton Wind Large Wind Energy Conversion System and Associated Facilities.
+The Fenton Wind Project and associated facilities shall be built within the site identified in this permit and as portrayed on the official site maps, and in compliance with the conditions specified in this permit.